inovex/elements/src/components/ino-datepicker/readme.md

 string

-Sets the input name of this element.
+The input name of this element.

 #### placeholder